Our knowledge of COVID-19 is changing daily. Due to this, this information will likely be subject to modification.

 - Avoid close contact with people who are sick

-- Distance between yourself and other people
+- Distance between yourself and other people at least 6 feet

 - Stay home when possible and don’t make unnecessary trips to the store, etc.